Who I Am

 • Kayaked Kauai’s Na Pali coast and slept on the isolated Kalalau Beach for a week

-• Researcher, writer, and editor for Alternative Energy Institute, Inc. (AEI); a significant portion of material in a book called Turning the Corner: Energy Solutions for the 21st Century came from articles that I originally researched and wrote
+• Researcher, writer, and editor for Alternative Energy Institute, Inc. (AEI); a significant portion of material in a book called Turning the Corner: Energy Solutions for the 21st Century came from articles that I researched and wrote

 • Casino barista